DKL59/Data-Analytics-Portfolio/README.md

 # 🧠 2Market Data Analysis Project

 ## 📋 Overview
-This project was completed as part of the **Data Analytics Career Accelerator** from the **London School of Economics and Political Science (LSE)** in collaboration with FourthRev.
+This project was completed as part of the **Data Analytics Career Accelerator** from **The London School of Economics and Political Science (LSE)** in collaboration with FourthRev.

 **Objective:**
 To help the marketing team at **2Market** design a data-driven marketing campaign by understanding their customers, products, and advertising channels.